horohoro-Git/PenguinRestaurant/README.md

 09/07 Move the character dialogue window to the bottom and adjust the overall volume of in-game sounds 09/08 Add a world map with stage selection and smooth UI transition animations 09/14 Add background music to the world map, implement scroll snap to select the nearest stage UI, and change the background to the image related to the selected stage
+09/19 Fixed tutorial bug and updated stage so that characters now appear together with the selected stage UI and its background